 How to handle the product pages of holiday gift sets after the holidays are over?
 Even if the gift set or product was a great success, and you want to offer it again next year, it’ll take a while for the page to be relevant again.
 So, what’s the best way to deal with these pages in the meantime?

 Watch Joost’s answer to that in this video!

-That wraps it up.
+In short, now’s the time to buckle down and start writing holiday gift pages and content on new products.
+And to begin planning your social media promotion and analytics.
 You can never start too early when your online business depends on the holiday season.
 Be prepared; start now!

 Read more: eCommerce usability: the ultimate guide »